tribetect/GetNCleanDataFinalProject/README.md

-#Welcome to the UCI Smartphone Data: Tidying Scipt
+#UCI Smartphone Data: Tidying Script

 ## AIM: What does the script do?
 [run_analysis.R](run_analysis.R)